Recording FAQs

 To obtain a birth or death certificate filed in El Paso County, contact the Vital Records Division of the County Health Dept. at 719-575-8492 or online at https://www.elpasocountyhealth.org/

 A lien or title search is not performed by the county clerk.
-Owners may search records online themselves or pay a title company or land research company to perform the search for them.
-You may search the El Paso County Assessor’s Real Estate Parcel Search at https://property.spatialest.com/co/elpaso/#/ to identify the ownership of a piece of property.
+Owners may search records online themselves.
+They can also pay a title company or land research company to perform the search for them.
+You may search the El Paso County Assessor’s Real Estate Parcel Search to find the owner of a piece of property.

 The lender (company that held the mortgage) will file a Release of Deed of Trust with the office of the Public Trustee requesting the removal of the lien on the property.
 This document then will be recorded in our office.
-If you do not receive a copy from the lender you may contact our Recording Department to obtain a copy by email at copyrequests@elpasoco.com.
+If you do not receive a copy from the lender you may contact our Recording Department.
+To obtain a copy by email send a request to copyrequests@elpasoco.com.

 • Check the Clerk and Recorder’s Recording website at www.epcrecords.com at least once a year to verify no deeds or mortgages have been recorded on your property without your consent.